 The grand tournament Giostra dell'Orso, or Joust of the Bear, takes place in the heart of Pistoia, in Piazza del Duomo, every July 25, on the feast day for the patron saint of the city, St. James.

 The Joust is an exciting horse contest between the historical districts of Pistoia.
-For the occasion, the piazza is transformed into a large oval track surrounded by bleachers from which thousands of spectators arriving in town can enjoy the event (over 4500 visitors in 2012).
+For the occasion, the piazza is transformed into a large oval track surrounded by bleachers from which thousands of spectators arriving in town can enjoy the event (over 4500 visitors).

 For tickets and details on attending the Giostra dell'Orso, you should contact the Pistoia tourism office at 0573 21622 (they speak English).